wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.0.17 =
+* Major Bug Fix - We apologize to the users that may have been affected, but an improvement from 2.0.15 has caused unexpected consequences on the custom post type permalinks.
+This has been reverted.
 = 2.0.16 =
 * Improvement - For themes that use post meta data instead of the post template type, you can now turn on an advanced option to automatically match all store items meta to your store page meta.
 * Improvement - Added a post to developers.wpeasycart.com to help users with a kriesi theme match all store item sidebars to your store page sidebar.